melowntech/vts-mapproxy/docs/resources.md

 Nota bene: Please, do not use the `tms-global-geodetic` reference frame for anything else than terrain provider support.
 This reference frame is absolutely inappropriate for the VTS system because the underlying [projection (eqc)](https://en.wikipedia.org/wiki/Equirectangular_projection) is neither equal area nor [conformal](https://en.wikipedia.org/wiki/Conformal_map_projection).

-However, the only other use the `tms-global-geodetic` reference frame in VTS is the `tms` driver when generating data for [Cesium Imagery Provider](https://cesiumjs.org/Cesium/Build/Documentation/ImageryProvider.html); bear in mind that that there is no extra imagery provider interface and the URL translation must be done in the javascript driver.
+However, the only other use the `tms-global-geodetic` reference frame in VTS is the `tms` driver when generating data for [Cesium Imagery Provider](https://cesiumjs.org/Cesium/Build/Documentation/UrlTemplateImageryProvider.html); please, bear in mind that there is no extra imagery provider interface and the URL translation must be done manually in the javascript code.
 Introspection interface does it automatically, though.

 ### Common surface driver configuration options